devonfw-tutorials/katacoda-scenarios-dev/161_Tutorial-devon4jmigrate_devon4j-migrate/step3.md

-Now, we will create a sample devon4j application with the name *migrateSampleApp* and build it.
-Now, Copy below command.
-`devon mvn archetype:generate -DarchetypeGroupId=com.devonfw.java.templates -DarchetypeArtifactId=devon4j-template-server -DinteractiveMode=false -Dpackage=com.devonfw.example -DartifactId=migrateSampleApp -DgroupId=com.devonfw.example -Dversion=1.0.0-SNAPSHOT -DarchetypeVersion=2020.08.001`
-Paste it in the terminal and press enter to execute it.
+Now, you have to change properties files inside core to remove special character which might give the error while migration.

-Switch to the editor and open the file 'devonfw/workspaces/main/sampleapp/core/pom.xml'.
+Switch to the editor and open the file 'migrateSampleApp/migrateSampleApp/core/pom.xml'.

-`devonfw/workspaces/main/sampleapp/core/pom.xml`{{open}}
+`migrateSampleApp/migrateSampleApp/core/pom.xml`{{open}}